fstrauf/roadvagabonds/content/blog/troopy-fitout-storage-box-bench-bed-all-in-one/index.md

 categories: ["troopy"]
 ---

-After [completing the floor](https://roadvagabonds.com/2019-7-20-diy-how-to-build-a-foldable-backdoor-table), we built a nice little living room starting with storage boxes<!-- end --> You don't need to be a carpenter to get this done.
+After [completing the floor](https://roadvagabonds.com/2019-7-20-diy-how-to-build-a-foldable-backdoor-table), we built a nice little living room starting with storage boxes.<!-- end --> You don't need to be a carpenter to get this done.

 ---